github/libprojfs/docs/build-install.md

 ```

 Instructions for other distributions are given on Microsoft's Linux
-installation page, for example, for [Ubuntu 18.04][dotnet-ubuntu],
+installation page, for example, for [Ubuntu 18.04][dotnet-ubuntu]
-or one may choose another distribution from that page's menu.
+one may choose another distribution from that page's menu.

 If you need to download packages directly (e.g., to unpack a `.rpm`
 package and install its contents manually), Microsoft maintains a